-In 1973, The Game of Work was founded to answer the charge that US productivity was not world class.
-Productivity in the workplace was slipping, but purchases of sporting goods and recreational equipment was on the rise.
-Why could ten people with a volleyball and a net achieve teamwork, goal directed activity, and become a well managed work team in a matter of minutes at the company picnic, but those same ten people could totally fail to achieve that kind of harmony on the job, and worse, spend all day protecting their turf?
+In 1973, Game of Work was founded to answer the question why could ten people with a volleyball and a net achieve teamwork, goal directed activity, and become a well-managed work team in a matter of minutes at the company picnic, but those same ten people could totally fail to achieve that kind of harmony on the job, and worse, spend all day protecting their turf?